PermutaTriangle/comb_spec_searcher/README.md

 A (combinatorial) class is a set of objects with a notion of size such that there are finitely many objects of each size.
-One of the primary goals of enumerative combinatorics is to count how many objects each size there are in a class.
-One method for doing this is to find a (combinatorial) specification, which is a collection of (combinatorial) rules that describe how to build a class from other classes using well defined constructors.
+One of the primary goals of enumerative combinatorics is to count how many objects of each size there are in a class.
+One method for doing this is to find a (combinatorial) specification, which is a collection of (combinatorial) rules that describe how to build a class from other classes using well-defined constructors.
 Such a specification can then be used to count the number of objects of each size.

-Combinatorial exploration is a systematic application of strategies to create rules about a class of interest, until a specification can be found.
+*Combinatorial exploration* is a systematic application of strategies to create rules about a class of interest, until a specification can be found.
 This package can be used to perform this process automatically.
 See the